-- After volumes fluctuated during the pandemic, plastics in primary forms has reemerged as the main contributor to containerized export growth, as U.S. production has benefited from access to relatively inexpensive hydrocarbons. - Robust growth is expected through May 2024 due to strong positive momentum and seasonality factors.
-Volumes will likely stabilize and drop by November, a typical seasonal trough.
-Overall volumes will likely be much higher in 2024 than in 2023. - A major risk factor is that half of export increases during 2023 went to China, which is a risky destination for geopolitical reasons and because past plastics export volumes to China have been highly volatile.
+- After volumes fluctuated during the pandemic, plastics in primary forms has reemerged as the main contributor to containerized export growth, as U.S. production has benefited from access to relatively inexpensive hydrocarbons. - Robust growth is expected through August 2024 due to strong positive momentum and seasonality factors.
+Volumes will then likely drop by November, a typical seasonal trough.
+Overall growth is projected to slow in 2024 and 2025, but remain strong. - A major risk factor is that half of export increases during 2023 went to China, which is a risky destination for geopolitical reasons and because past plastics export volumes to China have been highly volatile.